General Rules: Focus on Modesty and Comfort

 Outfit Suggestions for Common Activities

 Tailor your clothes to what you’re doing.
-Here’s breakdown by occasion, with specifics to help you pack efficiently.
+Here’s a breakdown by occasion, with specifics to help you pack efficiently.

 - Cover shoulders, chest, and knees for respect.